AMIRIOX/dotfiles/README.md

 ## Necessary Note

-Package `AUR/hyprland.git` may cause the transparency effect of the terminal to fail in tile mode (Good in floating window mode).
+1. Package `AUR/hyprland.git` may cause the transparency effect of the terminal to fail in tile mode (Good in floating window mode).
 Solution: use `extra/hyprland` instead of `AUR/hyprland.git`

+2. Package `extra/rofi` may experience a problem of retaining borders then the height of the candidate area is shortened in Wayland, and the animation effect is abnormal.
+Solution: use `extra/rofi-wayland` instead.